calendar

 Upcoming events

-Join us as we delve into a panel and discussion considering how we as anthropologists approach and work in fields of gatherings.
-William Stringer and Jerrold Cuperus bring their own experiences of fieldwork in Australia - of protests and church gatherings respectively.
+Join us as we delve into a panel and discussion considering how we as anthropologists approach and work in through ideas and fields of more-than-human anthropologies.
 So come gather with us and enjoy this conversation together.
-Read on for more info about each of our panellists work:
+This online panel is the first in a series of two and will be hosted by ANSA member and Macquarie University ANSA unirep Sadaf Zahra.

 • Visual Anthropology Competition